-Ambush Marketing Strategies and Examples
+Types of Ambush Marketing Strategies

+What are the pros and cons of ambush marketing?
 Ambush marketing has started becoming an even more popular marketing technique in the business world.
 It is one marketing technique where a particular brand utilizes cunning ways to create awareness about its products, without actually paying for the right to become a sponsor.

-Today, many start-up brands, because they do not have the big financial resources, utilize the ambush marketing as a way to get to prospective customers and get a foot on the market.
+Today, many startup brands, because they do not have the big financial resources, utilize the ambush marketing as a way to get to prospective customers and get a foot on the market.

 However, they are not alone in this sneaky marketing.
 The big brands too, utilize this marketing technique to avoid spending so much of their resources in acquiring the rights of sponsorship.